Stampin’ Up! Warm Welcome Side Step Christmas Card

-Welcome to week nine of the Heart Of Christmas Blog Hop!
+Welcome to week twenty of the Heart Of Christmas Blog Hop!

 If at any time you find a broken link, you can find the complete list of all participants on Sharon‘s blog.